-Predicted NAD+ binding scores are similar between AB and AC binding modes for Sir2, but the binding score for AC is favored over AB binding in SIRT3.
-Analysis of the individual energy terms to the binding score for MM-GBSA does not explain the difference between the Sir2 and SIRT3 scores, possibly because molecule’s large size.
+Predicted NAD+ binding scores are similar for AB and AC binding modes for Sir2, but the binding score for AC is lower than for AB binding in SIRT3.
+Although the cumulative scores are different in SIRT3, analysis of the individual energy terms to the binding score for MM-GBSA does not explain the difference between the Sir2 and SIRT3 scores, possibly because molecule’s large size.
 The largest part of the NAD+ molecule containing the adenine and the diphosphates is bound in a similar conformation in both the AB and AC modes for both Sir2 and SIRT3, masking individual energetic differences.
 However, because the MM-GBSA scores do not include the full energetic protein reorganization penalty from the induced fit methods used with SIRT3, the less favorable AB binding in SIRT3 may be even more pronounced than reported here.
 The missing penalty further supports the SIRT3 competitive NAD+ inhibition mode in which AB binding is not observed because it is energetically unfavorable.
-There is a >100 kcal/molprotein reorganization penalty when transforming the relaxed SIRT3 crystal structure to the induced fit and template based method used to dock NAD+ into the AB pocket.
+There is a >100 kcal/molprotein reorganization penalty when transforming the relaxed SIRT3 crystal structure to the induced fit and template-based method used to dock NAD+ into the AB pocket.

 The NAM end of NAD+ adopts two flipped conformations in the crystal structures: one with amide hydrogen of the NAM end of NAD+ in the AB pocket of the Sir2Af2 (1YC2 chain D) making an intramolecular hydrogen bond to the ligand phosphotidyl oxygen, and another with this amide pointed towards the solvent (1YC2 chain A).
 There are no hydrogen bonds in the B pocket with the outer half of the pocket exposed to solvent allowing the NAM to move.
 This intramolecular H-bond is never seen in the docking, possibly because the energy is truly degenerate in this case where most of the NAM is exposed to solvent, or Glide has systematic bias against ligand intramolecular H-bonds.
 In addition, the NAM in the B pocket must move to the C pocket, and this degenerate flexibility in solvent could facilitate this motion.